Why this company appears here

 - Verify links independently because scammers often imitate legitimate collector names in email and text.

-A legitimate collector can still have the wrong person, wrong amount, stale debt, duplicate placement, or incomplete documentation.
+Even a real collector can have the wrong person, wrong amount, old debt, duplicate placement, or incomplete records.

-- The collector name, mailing address, phone number, and website against the letter you received.
+- The collector name, mailing address, phone number, and website on the letter you received.

-- The original creditor, current owner or client, account number, balance, and date of last payment.
+- Who the original creditor was, who owns or placed the account now, the account number, balance, and date of last payment.

 - Whether the account appears on your official credit reports from AnnualCreditReport.com.